Croxton Abbey: History

-The dissolution and beyond
+Dissolution and beyond

 The abbey was dissolved in 1538, with the abbot and eighteen canons in residence.
+Henry Manners, 2nd Earl of Rutland preserved "the monumental remains of his ancestors, by transferring them chiefly to Bottesford", from Croxton and Belvoir Priory.

-A private house on the site contains elements of a monastic building, probably part of the former guest house once used for wealthy visitors to the abbey.
+A private house on the site, New Park House, contains elements of a monastic building, probably part of the former guest house once used for wealthy visitors to the abbey.
 Otherwise, there are no visible remains.

 Layout

 The abbey church was a simple cruciform shape without aisles, 209 ft in length.
 In the 13th century a presbytery was added at the east end, extending the church to 209.5 ft in length.
 The abbey had a small cloister, a chapterhouse, kitchen, a refectory (frater) and a dormitory (dorter).
 A guest house was added in the 14th century.